-I was discussing wartime menus of the Wine and Food Society of New York recently.
-In those posts, I reviewed menus that suggested once war was afoot the Society avoided presenting German and Italian wines.
-After France was fully occupied in the fall of 1940 French wines also disappeared from the menus.
+Earlier, I discussed various wartime menus of the Wine and Food Society of New York.
+Once war was afoot, the Society’s events did not table German or Italian wines.
+After France was fully occupied in the fall of 1940, French wines also disappeared, the odd minor exception apart.

-The Society’s events were held at prime New York hotels and the Waldorf-Astoria was a favourite venue, indeed into the 1970s at least.
+The Society held its tastings at fashionable New York hotels.
+The Waldorf-Astoria was favoured, into the 1970s at least.

-It was held, not in the Grand Ballroom where Guy Lombardo and his Royal Canadians serenaded on New Year’s for many years, but in the Waldorf’s Lounge, later known as the Bull and Bear bar and steak restaurant.
+The dinner was held, not in the Grand Ballroom, where Guy Lombardo and his Royal Canadians serenaded for New Year’s for years.
+The Waldorf Lounge was chosen, later called the Bull and Bear, a bar and steak restaurant.

-Certainly the Champagne list is luxurious and heavily French.
-There are a total of 22 Champagnes, and 10 domestic sparklers.
+Yet, the Champagne list is luxurious – and heavily French.
+There are a total of 22 Champagnes and 10 domestic sparklers.

-I attribute the indulgence in Champagne to the fact that the U.S. was wealthy: if it could drink good wine of the type traditional for New Year’s Eve, it would.
+The menu is a curio that demonstrates despite the war, civilized life still carried on, probably to a greater degree than in most other nations.
+I attribute the Champagne indulgence to the fact that the U.S. was comparatively wealthy: if it could drink wine of the type traditional on New Year’s, it would.

-Wine writer Michael Broadbent has written (see p.
-427) that despite fine postwar French vintages for Champagne, especially 1945 and 1947, the wines when arrived in London had a hard time of it.
-The reason was, there was plenty of prewar stock to use up first!
+Wine writer Michael Broadbent wrote, p.
+427, that despite fine, postwar French Champagne being available in London, especially from the 1945 and 1947 vintages, these wines had a hard go of it for some years.
+The reason: plenty of prewar stock to use up first.

 Note re images: the original 1942 menu, linked in the text from the Culinary Institute of America, is the source for the three images above.
 All intellectual property in the menu belongs solely to the lawful owner or authorized user, as applicable.
 Images are used for educational and historical purposes.
 All feedback welcomed.